sm2348/github_capstone/Report.md

 ![](/images/screenshot(124).png)

 As we can see from the graph, the rate of change in distortion seems to be fairly stable across different number of clusters.
-Usually the pattern we will see is distortion dropping dramatically over the first few numbers of clusters (e.g 1 - 3), and then further increase in number of clusters only causes minimal distortion drops.
+Usually the pattern we see is distortion dropping dramatically over the first few numbers of clusters (e.g 1 - 3), and further increase in number of clusters only causes minimal distortion drops.
 In such typical cases the optimal number of clusters will be the point where the rate-of-decrease in distortion drops significantly (according to elbow method).
 This graph displaying uniform rate of decrease may be indication of poor clustering results.
-We still have to choose a number of cluster to continue with the k-means clustering, so I set this number to 8 and proceeded.
-The reason I set the number of clusters to 8 was because the decrease in distortion became less steep after exceeding the number of 8 in the above distortion graph.
+8 was chosen as the decrease in distortion became less steep after exceeding the number of 8 in the above distortion graph.

 ![](/images/screenshot(127).png)

 The cluster labels generated from this k-means clustering is used to create a new dataframe called “venue_diversity”, containing borough names, top 5 common venue categories in the borough.
 Latitude and longitude values of the borough is added onto this as well to make cluster labels on choropleth map.
 Implications of the results would be discussed in the results section.

 #### 3.2	K-means clustering based on employment rate and crime rate

 In this set of clustering I will be using the second dataframe (Londonframe).
 I will be filtering out the crime rate and employment rate data from londonframe to a new dataframe called ‘london_grouped_clustering_security’.
 Like in 3.1, I will be running k-means clustering with multiple cluster numbers in a for loop to identify what is the optimal cluster number value.
 Unlike venue category frequency, the distortion graph of these datasets are straightforward, with clearly identifiable elbow point at cluster number of 4.
 After this point decrease in distortion becomes significantly narrower, indicating that further increase in number of clusters would not benefit k-means accuracy.